kingkenway/jumga-frontend/README.md

 The overall developer challenge for this project can be viewed live on this [link](https://jumgaapp.netlify.app/).
 Please note that the developer account connected to this project is in Test mode.
 Therefore to run any transactions, please use the test cards provided on this [flutterwave test cards page.](https://developer.flutterwave.com/docs/test-cards)
 N.B
-The database is populated with 5 riders already:
+The database is populated with 5 riders for purpose as the Marketplace Delivery men:

-driverabel@gmail.com	Driver Abel	Benson
+1. driverabel@gmail.com	Driver Abel	Benson
-driverbayo@gmail.com	Driver Bayo	Dan
+2. driverbayo@gmail.com	Driver Bayo	Dan
-driverchris@gmail.com	Driver Chris	Ahmed
+3. driverchris@gmail.com	Driver Chris	Ahmed
-driverdavid@gmail.com	Driver David	Martins
+4. driverdavid@gmail.com	Driver David	Martins
-driverenoch@gmail.com	Driver Enoch Ayo
+5. driverenoch@gmail.com	Driver Enoch Ayo